felixdagnon/Using-swagger-file-in-SAM/README.md

 ![image](https://github.com/felixdagnon/Using-swagger-file-in-SAM/assets/91665833/2af09993-7e2f-4276-99a0-b098a18f3c49)

-# Sswagger with already created lambda
+# Swagger with already created lambda

 Here Sswagger  with url of AI gateway pointing to preexisting lambda.
 If we are exporting swagger from API and API gateway and we have to recreate